albinreji1307/MarketPRO/README.md

 •	Product listing with dynamic API data
 •	Product modal with detailed view
 •	Add to Cart functionality with Redux
-•	dynamic cart count in Navbar
+•	dynamic cart count in Navbarv and use lazy loading
 •	Auto-changing Daily Best Sells section
 •	banner image rotation and independent product changing
 •	Scroll-to-top button with animation , custom spinning